krish0596/webtube-ai/README.md

 # extension-summarize-translate-gemini

-Chrome extension to summarize and translate web pages.
+Chrome extension to summarize and translate web pages and youtube videos.
 Uses Gemini as the backend.

 ## Setup